Operation of the Line

 Author

-This GF controls access from the Network Rail main line from Leicester to Peterborough onto the Network Rail single-track line, which leads to the new HQ and depot and from which access is gained to the test track.
-The Melton Jcn GF is operated by a small Tyer's key token, which is obtained from the Token Machine after being electrically released by the signalman at Melton Station Box.
+This GF controls access from the Network Rail main line from Leicester to Peterborough onto the Network Rail single-track line, which leads to the new HQ and depot, and from which access is gained to the test track.
+The Melton Jcn GF is operated by a small Tyer's key token, which is obtained from the Token Machine after being electrically released by the signalman at Melton Station Signal Box.
 The OICT obtains the key token, which is then used to mechanically unlock the ground frame.
 Once the GF is operated the train may then move onto the single line and the GF is returned to 'normal' behind it and re-locked by removing the key token.
 All these actions are monitored by the signalman in Melton Station box, such that he is aware when the main line is back to normal.
 The key token is retained by the OICT for use at the Asfordby Junction GF.

 Author